Most people in the Western World usually know very little about the Orthodox Church. Some see it as a foreign version of Christianity. They are wrong.

 We here in the City of London are keen to show them why.

 The Orthodox Church is 'orthodox' in more ways than one.
-It has kept the faith of the Apostles, often in the face of severe persecution, from the first days of Christianity until now.
+It has kept the faith of the Apostles, often in the face of severe persecution, from the earliest days of Christianity until now.
 It affirms the Trinity, the Virgin Birth, the Cross, the Resurrection, the Ascension, and the Second Coming of Christ - all the traditional beliefs of Christianity.

 Its worship has remained remarkably the same over the centuries.
 The central service, the Divine Liturgy or Eucharist, dates back to the 4th century.
 All the services are full of references to the Old and New Testaments.

-3 Orthodoxy has a good balance between affirming the highest Christian standards of human behaviour and the mercy and forgiveness offered by Christ and proclaimed by the Church.
+The Orthodox Church has a good balance between affirming the highest Christian standards of human behaviour and the mercy and forgiveness offered by Christ and proclaimed by the Church.
 The Orthodox Church has not wandered from the ethical standards of Christ and his Apostles.

 The Orthodox Church flourishes in many environments, including where the English language is spoken.
 This is particularly true of North America, where the Orthodox Church is one of the fastest growing churches.

 So why not come and see for yourself!